What’s getting in the way of your fine brain?

 While every child is unique, and every neurodevelopmental program is customized for the specific person, here are the systems that are most often relevant to clients with dyslexia:

-- Coordination between both sides of the body: It has been our experience that rhythmic movements that involve both sides of the body support not only physical coordination.
+- Coordination between both sides of the body: Inspired by the work of Judith Bluestone, and having learned from our experience working with clients, we note that rhythmic movements that involve both sides of the body support not only physical coordination but also how you process.
 Since each side of the brain is responsible for movement in one side of the body, coordinated movement involves communication between the two sides of the brain.
-The fascinating bit is that this communication helps also with learning: with memory, with organization, with decision making, problem solving, creative thinking and expressive language.
+The fascinating bit is that this communication also helps with learning: with memory, with organization, with decision making, problem solving, creative thinking, and language processing: comprehension as well as expressive language.

-- Vestibular System: The vestibular system involves sensors in the inner ear that support our balance, and their connections in the brain.
-It impacts much more than balance.
+- Vestibular System: The vestibular system involves sensors in the inner ears that read the position and movement of the head, as well as the sensors’ connections in the brain.
+This system impacts much more than balance.
 The function of the vestibular system supports the eyes, the ears, muscle tone and the sense of movement, and therefore is relevant to anything from posture to reading to auditory processing.

-- Directionality Very often people with dyslexia have a difficulty with right and left.
-This can translate to challenges with recognizing and writing certain letters, challenges with maintaining the correct direction in reading, and even elements of math.
+Very often people with dyslexia have difficulty sorting out right from left.
+This can translate to challenges with recognizing and writing certain letters, challenges with maintaining the correct direction in reading, and elements of math.

 Again, each individual is unique, so this is intended to provide representative examples.
 For any given client, we may also find that we need to address other systems to support their development.

-The concept of neuroplasticity plays a significant role in neurodevelopment.
-Neuroplasticity refers to the brain’s capacity to form and reorganize synaptic connections, including in response to repeated activities.
+The brain has the capacity to form and reorganize synaptic connections, including in response to repeated activities.

 This suggests that brain connections can indeed be supported through targeted neurodevelopmental activities.